petershin/liferay-learn/docs/courses/latest/en/commerce-architect/configuring-products-and-skus/adding-media.md

 1. Click *Publish*.

-This adds the image to the product.
+This adds an image for the first product.
+Repeat the steps above to select images for the remaining two products.

 In the section below images, you can also add attachments to a product.
 This is useful when the product has data sheets or other relevant information in the form of documents.

 Next: [Adding Product Relations](./adding-product-relations.md)